 With EZ-Pay, you can add money to your account whenever you want and keep track of the balance on your account.
 MetroAccess customer service representatives can also provide you with account information when you call to schedule a trip.

-Please note that funds need to be available in your account prior to making a reservation for your trip.
-Money is deducted from your EZ-Pay account at the time you book your trip, not when you actually take the trip.
+Funds must be available in your account prior to making a reservation for your trip to pay with EZ-Pay.
+Money is deducted from your EZ-Pay account at the time you book your trip, NOT when you actually take the trip.
 For subscription riders, funds need to be available in your account eight (8) days prior to your subscription trip(s), since subscription trips are automatically reserved in the system a week prior to the actual day of travel.

 Subscription trips are automatically cancelled for all federal holidays.
 Please note if you re-book your trip(s) for travel on a federal holiday, funds will need to be available prior to booking your trip(s).
 If funds are not available in your EZ-Pay account at the time of booking, you will be required to pay the driver in cash prior to boarding the vehicle.

 Do you take the same trip on the same day of the week, at the same time, between the same addresses?
 For example, do you have a consistent doctor's appointment or travel to work?
 If so, you might qualify for MetroAccess subscription service.
 Once your subscription service is established, you will not have to call and schedule these pre-arranged trips.
 Established subscription service creates the foundation for our scheduling process.
 To qualify for subscription service, customers must demonstrate their travel is consistent.
 Please note that for subscription trips, money is deducted from your account seven days in advance of the actual trip.
 Please ensure to have sufficient funds in your EZ-Pay account.

 The terms and conditions of the MetroAccess Subscription Policy are as follows: